U.S. 190 project in Cove could change

 Bike lanes with signage and painted lines on the road would be included in this revision.

-Cove Council would have to approve a resolution to adjust TxDOT’s contract, which would then be returned to the Killeen-Temple Metropolitan Planning Organization (KTMPO).
+The council would have to approve a resolution to adjust TxDOT’s contract, which would then be returned to KTMPO.

 As to what would happen next, Haverlah said KTMPO officials told him they “don’t know how it would work, because something like that has never happened.”